harryprince/renkun-ken.github.io/_posts/2014-02-15-a-principle-of-writing-robust-r-program.md

 Here we call `fromJSON` function to load the settings, and call `lapply` to generate random numbers according to the specification in a robust way.
 The code above does not involve any piece of settings and data so that we are allowed to rerun the machine by different settings without having to change any bit of code.

 In some situations, our program has more than one profiles.
 These profiles can be duplicates to each other except for a subset of settings.
 But if we want to change a field in each profile, it can be time-consuming.
-A decent way is to use profile overriding.
-To proceed, we first create a default profile (`default.json`)that defines the template.
+A decent way is to adopt **profile overriding**.
+To proceed, we first create a default profile (`default.json`) that defines the template.

 {% highlight json %}
 {